Cheapest ways to watch football on TV 2024

 Well, if you're ever lucky enough to have one of your team's games selected for Sky Max/Showcase coverage, or you just fancy watching whichever fixture they go for, you could make a significant saving by buying a different type of NOW membership.

-Sky Max and Sky Showcase are both included in a NOW Entertainment Membership, and although these are only available in monthly form, the RRP is a pretty reasonable £9.99 a month – which is cheaper than the Sky Sports Day Pass, plus an extra 29 days thrown in.
+Sky Max and Sky Showcase are both included in a NOW Entertainment Membership.
+Even in its monthly form, the membership RRP is a pretty reasonable £9.99 a month.
+This is cheaper than the Sky Sports Day Pass, plus an extra 29 days thrown in.
+And with the six-month saver membership, you can get it for £6.99 a month.

 There are loads of ways to get cheap NOW memberships, so to save us from repeating ourselves, check out our guide to streaming films and TV for less.